mindsflee/WinFlesher/README.md

 ## Installation

+WinFlesher can run on either a client or a server operating system, as long as the machine is domain-joined and has local administrator privileges to install dependencies and Active Directory modules.

 The quickest way to get started is to download the entire repository as a ZIP archive and extract it locally:

 1. Download the repository by clicking the **"Download ZIP"** button on the main GitHub page.